SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/index.rst

     west.cloud
     macOSX

-Details of what this all means and why the steps below are what they are can be found in the following sections:
+Details of what this all means and why the steps in the sections linked from this page are what they are can be found in the following sections:

 * :ref:`NEMO-code`
 * :ref:`NEMO-forcing`